mgrube753/bachelor-thesis/30_documentation/check_truncation.md

 # `check_truncation.py`

 This script is a diagnostic tool used to check whether text files will be truncated by the sentence-embedding model due to exceeding its maximum sequence length.
+This sentence transformer model was used to generate embeddings between source texts and generated questions which are explicitly comparable by calculating cosine similarity.
+Before running the quantitative analysis, it is crucial to ensure that all source materials and as many generated questions as possible fit within the model's token limits.

 ## Core Functionality